gallantron/LibKTS/README.md

 A player object has the following members:

 * `.kcgnId` _string or null_ the player's assigned KCGN ID, if provided; `null` for players enrolled with a temporary ID
+* `.temporaryId` _string or null_ the temporary ID assigned by KTS, for players without a KCGN ID; not globally unique!
 * `.name` _string_ the player's "full name" as displayed in KTS
 * `.lastName` _string or null_ the player's last name, as entered in KTS
 * `.firstName` _string or null_ the player's first name, as entered in KTS